pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 As it navigates forwards, yielding notifications, it maintains position so that it can continue when there are further notifications.
-This position could be persisted, so that position is maintained across invocations, but that is not a feature of the ``NotificationLogReader`` class, and would have to be added in a subclass or client object.
+This position could be persisted, so that position is maintained across invocations, but that is not a feature of the class :class:`~eventsourcing.application.notificationlog.NotificationLogReader`, and would have to be added in a subclass or client object.

+The class :class:`~eventsourcing.application.notificationlog.NotificationLogReader`
-The ``NotificationLogReader`` supports slices.
+supports slices.
 The position is set indirectly when a slice has a start index.

-All the notification logs discussed above (local and remote) have the same interface, and can be used by ``NotificationLogReader`` progressively to obtain unseen notifications.
+All the notification logs discussed above (local and remote) have the same interface, and can be used by :class:`~eventsourcing.application.notificationlog.NotificationLogReader` progressively to obtain unseen notifications.

 The example below happens to yield notifications from a big array notification log, but it would work equally well with a record notification log, or with a remote notification log.